-Many mothers are concerned during first few weeks of postpartum that they are unable to produce enough breast milk for their babies.
-This causes much anxiety and often discourages them to continue breastfeeding.
+The thing is, so many mothers are concerned during the first few weeks of postpartum that they are unable to produce enough breastmilk supply for their babies, which can cause much anxiety and often discourage them to continue breastfeeding.

-The cause is often due to unrealistic expectations of infant behaviour.
-Breastfeeding was crucial for human survival, and most mothers can produce up to one third more capacity than what is needed by their infants.
+The is often due to unrealistic expectations of infant behaviour.
+Breastfeeding is crucial for human survival, and most mothers can produce up to one third more capacity than what is needed by their infants.

-To recover from delivery and to have successful breastfeeding, mothers should consume a well balanced diet with sufficient calories and nutrients to meet their postpartum needs.
+To recover from delivery and to have successful breastfeeding, you should consume a well-balanced diet with sufficient calories and nutrients to meet their postpartum needs.
 For families who are unable to cook during the period, they can engage commercial confinement food caterers such as Tian Wei Signature.

 On top of a balanced diet, there are some foods that have traditionally been used to ensure a stable supply of breast milk.
 They are known as galactagogues and below are some of them:

 Water consumption is important for lactation.
-Mothers can get dehydrated when they are busy and distracted by their babies, and this can decrease their milk production.
+You can easily get dehydrated when you are busy and distracted by your child and this can decrease your milk production.

 To ensure sufficient fluid consumption, mothers should always have water bottles with them and drink up during breastfeeding.
-They can also go for other unsweetened beverages such as red date tea, but it is important to minimise consumption of sweetened drinks for weight management and avoid caffeinated beverages to prevent irritation to the baby.
+They can also go for other unsweetened beverages such as red date tea or any other lactation tea Singapore moms normally go for, but it is important to minimise consumption of sweetened drinks for weight management and avoid caffeinated beverages to prevent irritation to the baby.
 They should also consume more foods with high water contents, such as fruit & vegetables.